I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportgetbusdata.md

 <p> </p>

 ## -remarks
-<p><b>StorPortGetBusData</b> can be called only from a miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557390">HwStorFindAdapter</a> routine or from <a href="https://msdn.microsoft.com/library/windows/hardware/ff557365">HwStorAdapterControl</a> when the control type is <b>ScsiSetRunningConfig</b>.
+<p><b>StorPortGetBusData</b> can be called only from a miniport driver's <a href="storage.hwstorfindadapter">HwStorFindAdapter</a> routine or from <a href="storage.hwstoradaptercontrol">HwStorAdapterControl</a> when the control type is <b>ScsiSetRunningConfig</b>.
 Calls from other miniport driver routines will result in system failure or incorrect operation for the caller.</p>

 <p>Configuration data returned by <b>StorPortGetBusData</b> is valid only until the miniport driver calls <b>StorPortGetBusData</b> again.
-As soon as the caller's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557390">HwStorFindAdapter</a> routine returns control, any returned configuration data becomes invalid.</p>

-<p><b>StorPortGetBusData</b> can be called only from a miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557390">HwStorFindAdapter</a> routine or from <a href="https://msdn.microsoft.com/library/windows/hardware/ff557365">HwStorAdapterControl</a> when the control type is <b>ScsiSetRunningConfig</b>.
-Calls from other miniport driver routines will result in system failure or incorrect operation for the caller.</p>

-<p>Configuration data returned by <b>StorPortGetBusData</b> is valid only until the miniport driver calls <b>StorPortGetBusData</b> again.
-As soon as the caller's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557390">HwStorFindAdapter</a> routine returns control, any returned configuration data becomes invalid.</p>
+As soon as the caller's <a href="storage.hwstorfindadapter">HwStorFindAdapter</a> routine returns control, any returned configuration data becomes invalid.</p>

 ## -requirements
 <table>